Chapter 10 : Exploding Snap

 I look up to him in annoyance, seeing him staring knowingly at me with those tired hazel eyes.
 It’s impossible to blame Remus.
 He’s the most good-natured out of all of us.
 “But Remus-“

 “Come on Aurora.
 I know you’re avoiding him.
 We all notice.”

 I say nothing.
 Even though I had a feeling they all sensed it (I mean, really, how could you not?) but it was almost embarrassing to have it pointed out to me.
 I thought everyone would just accept it and get over it.
 But apparently not.

-“It’s not that easy, he’s being so difficult about it-“
+“It’s not that easy, it’s his responsibility to apologize, he’s being difficult-“